Fiction

 “I’m Ben.”

-After a few more sentences, Miricle said to Lil, “Hi.”
-She said “Hi.”
-And he smiled and left.
-He didn’t remember doing that.
-The rest of the afternoon, no matter how far away he was, she always was aware of where he was.
+After a few more sentences, Miricle said Hi to Lil.
+He didn’t remember any of this.
+She told him she said Hi back, and he smiled and left.
+Eventually, she would confide that for the rest of that afternoon, no matter how far away he was, she always knew where he was.
 Without making any effort to pay attention, she just knew.
-So, when the buses showed up to take them back, without consciously deciding to go there, she found herself in line for the same bus as him, almost right behind him.
+So, when the buses arrived to take them back, without consciously deciding to go there, she found herself in line for the same bus as him, almost right behind him.
 By the time he was stepping up to board, she was right behind him.
-As she sat down next to him, he was unfolding a map and she asked, “What do you need a map for?”

 “If I get off the bus halfway back, it will be a shorter distance back.”